bastibe/transplant/README.md

 matlab.disp("Hello, World")
 ```

 Will call Matlab's `disp` function with the argument `'Hello, World'`.
 It is equivalent to `disp('Hello, World')` in Matlab.
-Return values will be returned to Python, and errors will be converted to Python errors (a stack trace will be given, too!).
+Return values will be returned to Python, and errors will be converted to Python errors (Matlab stack traces will be given, too!).

 Input arguments are converted to Matlab data structures: